 The water that comes out of the hose is one of the WORST smells ever!
 I choose to wear a mask because it is strong and indescribable… I know, you’re pumped to do this now, aren’t you?
 Once all the water has drained out of the hose, you can remove the filter.
 Place an old towel underneath, because despite all the water you just drained, more still comes out when removing the filter… yes, that’s right, more rancid water to deal with.
 Yippee!
 (Just trying to stay positive here!)

 Isn’t that lovely?
-Once the filter has been removed, place it in a container (again, I use an ice cream bucket) and cover it with vinegar.
+Once the filter has been removed, place it in a container (again, I used an ice cream bucket) and cover it with vinegar.
 Let it soak for 15-30 minutes.

 When I did my post on freshening the laundry, I discovered that vinegar and baking soda did an amazing job of ridding, not only my towels of musty odors, but the machine itself smelled fresh as well.
 Therefore, I’m going with the vinegar/baking soda route once again.

 Remove any clothes from the washer.
 Then, fill your detergent dispenser with vinegar.
 (You can also use bleach, which is a stronger cleaner, however, DO NOT mix bleach and vinegar together!)
 My washer actually has a setting called “Tub Clean”, so I just push the button and let the washing machine clean itself.

-If you do not have a “Tub Clean” setting, I’m sure just running a normal cycle with hot water will do the trick (this goes for top-loaders as well).
+If you do not have a “Tub Clean” setting, I’m sure running a normal cycle with hot water will do the trick (this goes for top-loaders as well).
 Once the cycle is complete, you can run another normal cycle with 1/2 cup baking soda added to the powdered detergent dispenser, again, using a hot water setting.
-(If you used bleach, you can skip this step.)
+(If you used bleach instead of vinegar, you can skip this step.)